atomflunder/skillratings/README.md

 ### Switching between different rating systems

-If you want to switch between different rating systems, for example to compare results or do scientific analyisis, we provide the `Rating`, `RatingSystem` (1v1), `RatingPeriodSystem` (1v1 Tournaments), `TeamRatingSystem` (Team vs. Team) and `MultiTeamRatingSystem` (FFA) traits to make switching as easy as possible.
+If you want to switch between different rating systems, for example to compare results or to do scientific analyisis, we provide Traits to make switching as easy and fast as possible.
+All you have to do is provide the right Config for your rating system.

+_**Disclaimer:**_ For more accurate and fine-tuned calculations it is recommended that you use the rating system modules directly.
+The Traits are primarily meant to be used for comparisions between systems.

 In the following example, we are using the `RatingSystem` (1v1) Trait with Glicko-2: